RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors.md

 **include_terminal_loops** - (default: false) If false, one-residue "loop" regions at the termini of chains will be ignored.
 If true, all residues will be considered for selection.

 **use_dssp** - (default: false).
 If true, dssp will be used to determine the pose secondary structure every time the SecondaryStructure residue selector is applied.
 If false, and a secondary structure is set in the pose, the secondary structure in the pose will be used without re-computing DSSP.

+**pose_secstruct** - (default: "").
+If set, the given secondary structure string will be used instead of the pose secondary structure or DSSP.
+The given secondary structure must match the length of the pose.

 **Example**
 The example below selects all residues in the pose with secondary structure 'H' or 'E'.